currently building in stealth in healthcare

 contact

-If you're building something interesting, especially in healthcare, markets, or somewhere quietly between the two, reach out.
+If you're building something interesting, especially in healthcare, markets, or somewhere between the two, reach out.
 Email or LinkedIn, whichever you prefer.